clue/reactphp-zenity/README.md

         // text dialogs complete with their respective text },
     function ($reason) {
-        // dialog was cancelled or their was an error launching the process }
+        // dialog was cancelled or there was an error launching the process }
 });
 ```